RajeshKumarRaja/Finding-Lane-Lines/writeup_template.md

 # **Finding Lane Lines on the Road**

 ## Summary

-The objective of the Project is to detect lane lines in the test_images using OPEN_CV and python and later deploy the same technique to detect lanes in the test video
+The objective of the Project is to detect lane lines in the test_images using OPEN_CV and python and later deploy the same technique to detect lanes in the video

 ---

 **Finding Lane Lines on the Road**